xayanide/xayanide-mixed-osu-skin/README.md

 <img src="https://xayanide.s-ul.eu/jWx2eJhI" alt="Beatmap Selection without Thumbnails">

 ## Variants
 - **instafade** - download this one first, the one I always use all-round.
-NM, HD, EZ, EZHD, HR, HDHR, DT, DTHD
+NM, HD, EZ, EZHD, HR, HDHR, DT, DTHD, DTHR, HDDTHR
 - **instafade-nc** - same as instafade, but with nightcore sounds for nightcore mod
 - **classic** - non-instafade, an attempt to recreate the instafade hitcircles.
 I barely use this at all.
 Can help with easy mod.
 - **classic-nightcore** - same as classic, but with nightcore sounds for nightcore mod